sifive/wake/doc/tutorial.md

 For each line, we then split it into the fields and pass the result to `helper`.

 `helper` uses a pattern match to extract the first and third arguments from the `List`.
 If the third argument is of class `"Sm"`, ie: symbols/math, then wake converts the hexadecimal from the first column into the Unicode code point for that value and returns a `String` containing the value.
-It uses the function `intbase` which converts a `String` encoded in a certain base into an `Option Integer`.
-The result is an `Option` since the `String` may not be a valid number in the given base. `omap` is similar to `map` except it works on `Options` instead of `Lists`.
+It uses the function `intbase` which converts a `String` encoded in a certain base into an `Option Integer`. `Options` can either be `None`, which means no value is available, or `Some x`, which is a value `x`. `Option` is a data type like any other in wake.
+It is particularly useful in those situations where one would use a null pointer in a language like C.
+The result is an `Option` since the `String` may not be a valid number in the given base.
+`omap` is similar to `map` except it works on `Options` instead of `Lists`.
 It will apply the given function to the value in a `Some` or simply return if the `Option` is a `None`.

 `mapPartial` is like `map`, except the function argument returns `Options`.
 `mapPartial` will include the values of any `Somes` while ignoring `Nones`.